superlinked/VectorHub/docs/contributing/style_guide.md

 &#183; Hierarchize and tag.

 ### [10 Inclusive language](#section10)
-&#183; Your readers are diverse.
+&#183; The VectorHub community is diverse.
 Be non-biased and gender neutral.